SKIP TO CONTENT

 1 Citizenship and Government

-• 5.1.3.4.1 Explain specific protections that the Bill of Rights provides to individuals and the importance of these 10 amendments to the ratification of the United States Constitution.
+• 5.1.3.1 Explain specific protections that the Bill of Rights provides to individuals and the importance of these 10 amendments to the ratification of the U.S. Constitution.

-• 5.1.4.6.2 Describe how governmental power is limited through the principles of federalism, the separation of powers, and checks and balances.
+• 5.1.4.1 Describe how the U.S. Constitution establishes the three branches of government, how leaders are selected, and how governmental power is limited through the principles of federalism, separation of powers, and checks and balances.

 2 Economics

-• 5.2.4.6.1 Describe the concept of profit as the motivation for entrepreneurs; calculate profit as the difference between revenue (from selling goods and services) and cost (payments for resources used).
+• 5.2.10.1 Calculate profit as the difference between revenue (from selling goods and services) and cost (payments for resources used).

 3 Geography